Mario Beaulieu: 2015 election

 In the 2015 election, Beaulieu was elected in the riding of La Pointe-de-l'Île, the only Bloc MP elected on the island of Montreal.
 The party returned 10 MPs, but fell short of official party status.

 Return to Bloc Québécois leadership

 Beaulieu was one of three Bloc MPs who initially supported Martine Ouellet's leadership during a caucus revolt and remained with the Bloc caucus when seven MPs resigned on February 28, 2018, to sit as Independents.
 He later became critical of her leadership and campaigned for her removal for an upcoming leadership review, whilst staying in caucus.
 Beaulieu was named interim leader after Ouellet resigned over losing a party referendum on her leadership.

 On August 22, 2018, he ceded the party presidency to Yves Perron as part of an agreement to reunite the party following the conflict over Martine Oulette's leadership.
-Beaulieu is to continue as interim leader, however, until a leadership election is held in 2019.
+Beaulieu continued as interim leader, however, until a leadership election was held in 2019.
 On January 17, 2019, he was succeeded as party leader by Yves-François Blanchet.

+Since 2021 he has served as the critic of Official Languages in the Bloc Québécois Shadow Cabinet.